What is natural gas odorization? Why do we odorize? What is the difference between an odorant, an odorizer, and odorization?

 Who put the smell in natural gas?

-Natural gas odorizers inject the odorant in gas.
 Gas companies distributing gas to end-users have their gas lines odorized to assure safety.
+Natural gas odorizers inject the odorant into gas.
 Odorizing distribution gas lines gained widespread acceptance after an accident in a Texas school in 1927 caused the deaths of nearly 300 people.